The Settlers

-The Settlers (Die Siedler) is a city-building and real-time strategy video game series created by Volker Wertich.
-The original game was released on the Commodore Amiga in 1993, with subsequent games released primarily on MS-DOS and Microsoft Windows: The Settlers II (1996), The Settlers III (1998), The Settlers IV (2001), The Settlers: Heritage of Kings (2004), The Settlers: Rise of an Empire (2007), and The Settlers 7: Paths to a Kingdom (2010).
+The Settlers (Die Siedler) is a city-building and real-time strategy video game series created by Volker Wertich in 1993.
+The original game was released on the Amiga, with subsequent games released primarily on MS-DOS and Windows: The Settlers II (1996), The Settlers III (1998), The Settlers IV (2001), The Settlers: Heritage of Kings (2004), The Settlers: Rise of an Empire (2007), and The Settlers 7: Paths to a Kingdom (2010).
 There are also several spin-offs; The Settlers II (10th Anniversary) (2006) is a remake of The Settlers II, The Settlers DS (2007) is a port of The Settlers II for Nintendo DS, Die Siedler: Aufbruch der Kulturen (2008) is a German-only spiritual successor to 10th Anniversary, The Settlers HD (2009) is a handheld remake of The Settlers IV, and The Settlers Online (2010) is a free-to-play online browser game.
-With the exception of The Settlers HD, Blue Byte has developed every game in the series, as well as publishing the first three titles.
+With the exception of The Settlers HD, Ubisoft Blue Byte has developed every game in the series and published the first three titles.
 From The Settlers IV onwards, Ubisoft has published all titles.

 An eighth game in the main series, The Settlers: Kingdoms of Anteria, was scheduled for release in 2014, but after the game's closed beta was abruptly shut down by Ubisoft in light of negative feedback, the game was removed from the release schedule.
 It was ultimately repackaged and released in 2016 as Champions of Anteria, an action role-playing game unrelated to The Settlers series.
 A franchise reboot, initially named simply The Settlers, was scheduled for release in 2019, but was postponed and all preorders were refunded.
 In January 2022, Ubisoft announced that the game would be released in March of that year.
-In March then, it was again postponed.
-In November, Ubisoft revealed the game was now called The Settlers: New Allies, and was released in February 2023.
+In March, however, it was again postponed.
+In November, Ubisoft revealed the game was now called The Settlers: New Allies.
+It was ultimately released in February 2023.